 Entry Procedure at Mexican Ports

-The entry procedure will vary depending on where you arrive in Mexico and whether you arrive as a visitor or resident.
+The entry procedure will vary depending on where you arrive in Mexico and whether you arrive as a visitor or as resident.

 Mexican Customs procedures and allowances